dwcares/DragonDrone/iOS/readme.md

 **1.** Install CocoaPods

-Open Terminal and change to the download project's directory, enter the following command to install it:
+Open Terminal and change to the iOS project directory, enter the following command to install it:

 ~~~
 sudo gem install cocoapods